10/30/2024

 speaker

 Yeah, those are good questions.
-Will we haven't even begun to sort of think about the exact timing of when the data would be published and presented.
-I would say that usually you do that around one of the significant neuro meetings, but we haven't.
-Let's get the trial done first and then we can give you updates on the specific timing and I hope you appreciate that.
+We haven't even begun to sort of think about the exact timing of when the data would be published and presented.
+Usually, you do that around one of the significant neuro meetings, but we haven't.
+Let's get the trial done first, and then we can give you updates on the specific timing, and I hope you appreciate that.
 But again, I'm excited about getting through that and getting it done.
-In terms of price, sort of within the confines of the reimbursement structure of neuro, we'll obviously price this to be a profitable procedure for the hospitals.
+In terms of price, sort of within the confines of the reimbursement structure of neuro will obviously price this to be a profitable procedure for the hospitals.
 But yes, there likely will be a premium.
-I can't tell you that it would be dollar for dollar matched to a particular other CAVT product.
+I can't tell you that it will be you know, dollar for dollar matched to a particular other CAVT product.
 They're all a little different based on the reimbursement structure of those vascular beds.
 Okay, great.
 Thank you.

 speaker